Schalcke/schalcke/README.md

 ![I am Web and Mobile Developer](https://www.mohamedsow.com/wp-content/uploads/2022/05/Git-Hub-Banner.png)

 I am a full-stack web developer (with a great front-end attraction) based in DAKAR - SALY, Senegal 🇸🇳, working in the field of web and mobile development.
-Currently, I work full time at [Comit Lab](wwww.comit-lab.com) (a digital agency based in Dakar), with over 3 years of experience.
+Currently, I work full time at [Simplify Stack](https://www.simplifystack.com/), with over 4 years of experience.
 I am also the founder of [Yottogay](wwww.yotto-gay.com), a platform of advertisement and connection that has for mission to promote all the places (hotels - restaurants - villa...) activities (tourist - event...), or services present in Mbour.

 ---

-- 🔭 I’m currently working at www.comit-lab.com
+- 🔭 I’m currently working at Simplify Stack www.simplifystack.com
 - 📫 How to reach me: contact@mohamedsow.com

 ---